Dependency Injection

 var system = new SomeSystem(subsystemA, subsystemB);

-container.Bind(system); // has fields injected and can be injected
+container.Bind(system); // Fields are injected and it can be injected as a service

 }